create3000/x_ite/docs/_posts/dom-integration.md

 ## Inline Nodes

-Even the content of Inline nodes can be accessed and modified.
-The internal scene of the Inline node is attached to the Inline element as child every time the Inline node is completely loaded.
-To check if an Inline node is loaded use a LoadSensor node.
+Even the contents of Inline nodes can be accessed and modified.
+The internal scene of the Inline node is attached to the Inline element as a child each time the Inline node is fully loaded.
+To check whether an Inline node is loaded, use a LoadSensor node.

 ```html
 <x3d-canvas>